 Implement the professional development priorities of the campus as identified by College Council.

-Identify and inform Miramar College personnel of college, district and state-wide professional development opportunities and resources.
+Identify and inform San Diego Miramar College personnel of college, District and state-wide professional development opportunities and resources.

 Develop and maintain a college-wide Professional Development Plan to include a calendar that is in alignment with program review, Accreditation Standards, and Title 5 Section 55730.